NLnetLabs/incremental-deleg/draft-homburg-deleg.md

   Software that parses zone file format needs to be changed to support the new type.
   Though unknown type notation {{!RFC3597}} can be used in some cases if no support for the new RR type is present.
-  Existing authoritatives can serve deleg zones (though less efficiently), existing signers can sign deleg zones, existing diagnostic tools can query deleg zones.
+  Existing authoritatives can serve IDELEG zones (though less efficiently), existing signers can sign IDELEG zones, existing diagnostic tools can query IDELEG zones.
   Non-recursive DNSSEC validators can operate independently from (possibly legacy) recursive resolvers.

 + H4.
 DELEG must be able to secure delegations with DNSSEC.

-  Extensible delegations as described in this document are automatically secured with DNSSEC (if the parent zone is signed).
+  IDELEG delegations as described in this document are automatically secured with DNSSEC (if the parent zone is signed).
 A replacement for DS records is described in {{?I-D.homburg-deleg-incremental-dnssec}}.

 + H5.
 DELEG must support updates to delegation information with the same relative ease as currently exists with NS records.

-  Extensible delegations are affected by TTL like any other DNS record.
+  IDELEG delegations are affected by TTL like any other DNS record.

 + H6.
 DELEG must be incrementally deployable and not require any sort of flag day of universal change.

-  Deleg zones can be added without upgrading authoritatives.
+  IDELEG zones can be added without upgrading authoritatives.
-  Deleg zones still work with old resolvers and validators.
+  IDELEG zones still work with old resolvers and validators.
   Basically any combination of old and new should work, though with reduced efficiency for some combinations.